Jay Bateman: Army

 Bateman was named the defensive coordinator at Army in 2014.
 He was suspended in 2017 when it was revealed that he had received improper information from former Wake Forest radio announcer Tommy Elrod.
 In addition to the suspension, he was also fined $25,000 and forced to attend an ethics training program.

 Bateman was named a finalist for the Broyles Award in 2018, the award is given to the top assistant coach in college football.
 In his tenure with Army, he improved the Black Knights defense from 91st overall in 2014 to 8th in the country in 2018.

 North Carolina

 Bateman was named the co-defensive coordinator and safeties coach at North Carolina on December 9, 2018.
 He and co-coordinator Tommy Thigpen oversaw the position change and development of former quarterback Chazz Surratt into an all-conference linebacker and NFL draftee and brought in several top defensive recruits to the program, being a key player in the Tar Heels' recruiting upswing.
 After three years leading the Tar Heel defense, Bateman and UNC agreed to part ways after the 2021 season, which featured the worst defensive unit of his tenure.

 Florida

 In January 2022, Bateman joined Billy Napier's staff at Florida as the inside linebackers coach.

 Texas A&M

 On December 21, 2023, Bateman was hired to become the new defensive coordinator at Texas A&M under new head coach Mike Elko.

+Kentucky

+In December 2025, new Kentucky head coach Will Stein hired Bateman to serve as defensive coordinator.